UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/questions.md

 ## What are questions?

 Questions :material-comment-question: are designed to streamline the template creation process and ensure consistency across users' submissions.
 Question allow users to provide detailed and structured responses.
 User Officers can create various types of questions, which are stored in the the **question drawer**.
-Questions allow for standardisation across multiple templates which is essential for data collection and analysis of users' responses.
+Questions allow for standardization across multiple templates which is essential for data collection and analysis of users' responses.

-Questions can be utilised within the following templates:
+Questions can be utilized within the following templates:

 * [Proposal templates :material-note-text:](templates/proposal_template.md)
 * [Proposal ESI templates :material-note-text:](templates/proposalESI_template.md)